 Those Schnauzer hallmarks—the eyebrows, long eyelashes, and the hair on her face—were all obscuring the treatment area and making it difficult not to spill medication into the hair and on her skin (not good).
 I made the decision to have her face completely shaved to facilitate administering meds to her eyes.

 In fact, Puppy Girl got a complete body shave.
-She no longer looks like a mini Schnauzer, but instead appears to be a “new” breed of short-haired terrier with a distinctive facial coloration.
+She no longer looks like a mini schnauzer, but instead appears to be a “new” breed of short-haired terrier with a distinctive facial coloration.
 This type of haircut is going to be high-maintenance—just another in the series of “things to do” on a regular basis from now on.
-Her hair grows very fast, so in the interest of saving money on grooming visits (and I certainly need to save it somewhere!), I should learn to do it myself.
+Her hair grows very quickly.
+In the interest of saving money on grooming visits (and I certainly need to save it somewhere with all the vet bills), I should learn to do it myself.
 (That’s one more “thing to do,” but I’m going to sleep on the thought for a while.)

 I used the tacrolimus ophthalmic drops for about a week, and they seemed to be helping some—not much, but my dog's eyes looked better for about an hour after application, so I assumed the medication was stimulating some tear production.
 I still had to put frequently, day and night.
 Between 11:30 or midnight, when she was "doctored" for the last time before I went to sleep, and her normal wake-up time of 7:00 a.m., her eyes were "glued" shut and had to be gently cleaned with warm water and a soft cloth first thing in the morning.
 Even after one drop of tacrolimus in each eye, it was several hours (and more GenTeal ointment) before she opened her eyes fully and faced the light.
 GenTeal lubricant in her eyes